robertwayne/bufferfish/README.md

     }
 }

-// We annotate our packet with the #[Encode] macro to enable automatic
+// We annotate our packet with the #[Encode] and #[Decode] macros to enable
-// encoding and decoding to or from a `Bufferfish`.
+//  automatic encoding and decoding to or from a `Bufferfish`.
 //
 // Additionally, we use the #[bufferfish] attribute to specify the packet ID.
 #[derive(Encode)]